You can make some simple changes to improve safety in your bathroom.

 Reduce the risk of slipping in your bathroom

-• Install anti-slip tape or anti-slip strips on the floor of the shower recess or bath.
+- Install anti-slip tape on the floor of the shower recess or bath.

 Grab rails

-Grab rails can reduce the risk of falls and injury by up to 76%.
-A towel rail with grab rail is another option to consider.
-Note:
+Grab rails can reduce the risk of falls and injury in the bathroom by giving you something secure to support yourself with.
+If you feel unsteady in the bathroom, a grab rail may be an option to consider.

-• We strongly advise you to seek advice from an occupational therapist.
+- We strongly advise you to seek advice from an occupational therapist if you feel you may benefit from a grab rail.

 Improve the lighting in your bathroom